volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - Last changes

+20th

+- problem to load Ui (not sure it works all the time)
+- minimal brutefir config file is created

+19th

+- work to modprobe snd_aloop after installation

 17th

-- value for Bauer are no restored in UI
+- value for Bauer are now restored in UI
 - first work to auto load snd_aloop when enabling plugin

 12th